 The Company is a cooperative made up of members.
 Each eligible member is entitled to vote in the election of the Company's board of directors.
 To be considered eligible to vote, a member must have purchased at least \$10 worth of merchandise, paid a shipping charge of at least \$10, or become a new member in the previous calendar year.
-Since 2008 and through 2021, the one-time fee for a nonrefundable, nontransferable membership has been \$20.
-As of January 1, 2022, there were 7.8 million voting eligible members.
+During 2022, the one-time fee for a nonrefundable, nontransferable membership was increased to \$30.
+In 2021, the one-time fee for a nonrefundable, nontransferable membership was \$20.
+As of December 31, 2022, there were 8.1 million voting eligible members.